Mary-Louise Hooper: Karl Josef Deissler (1938–1946)

-Clifford Ison Hooper, Sr. (1947-1949)
+Clifford Ison Hooper, Sr. (1947–1949)

-On December 26, 1947, Mary-Louise married Clifford Ison "Cliff" Hooper, Sr., (born November 19, 1917, in Evansville, Indiana; died July 10, 2001, in Seattle, Washington), an African American widower with two infant sons, whom she had met while campaigning for the NAACP, in Seattle, Washington.
+On December 26, 1947, Mary-Louise married Clifford Ison "Cliff" Hooper Sr., (1917–2001), an African American widower with two infant sons, whom she had met while campaigning for the NAACP, in Seattle, Washington.
 Hooper, a former journalist and circulation manager with the Evansville Argus, the "city's only African American newspaper" that operated from June 1938 to October 1943; who had served in Civilian Conservation Corps in Indiana from 1935 to 1940, rising to the rank of Field Leader and First Sergeant; and had served in the US Army from June 1941, eventually being promoted to the rank of captain during World War II after postings in Alabama, Georgia, North Carolina, Ireland, and California.
 They married in Seattle, as Washington was one of the few states without Anti-miscegenation laws that banned inter-racial marriages.
 However, after a year of marriage, the Hoopers separated and were divorced in 1949.
 Cliff Hooper later became an artist, an activist, and a community leader, who co-founded the Negro Voters League, "a radical organization dedicated to the black power cause", and also promoted the black power agenda by being a co-editor and writing a column for the Afro American Journal, a local publication that served the black community.
-In 1970 his book"Black father black faith", a "meditation on racism in American society" was published, and by 1986 he wrote "A Black View of US American History" that "focused on racism and anti-Black legislation throughout American history".
+In 1970 his book "Black father black faith", a "meditation on racism in American society" was published, and by 1986 he wrote "A Black View of US American History" that "focused on racism and anti-Black legislation throughout American history".

-By June 1950 Mary Louise had become a Quaker, and had moved to Carmel, California, where her daughter, Suzanne, attended the California College of Arts and Crafts in Berkeley, California, and in December 1950 married artist Lloyd David Cogley (born March 5, 1917, in San Francisco; died February 2, 1992, in Klamath Falls), and they subsequently had five sons.
+By June 1950 Mary Louise had become a Quaker, and had moved to Carmel, California, where her daughter, Suzanne, attended the California College of Arts and Crafts in Berkeley, California, and in December 1950 married artist Lloyd David Cogley (1917–1992), and they subsequently had five sons.
 On October 18, 1951, Hooper's mother, Susan Norris Fitkin died in Oakland.

 In September 1952 Hooper returned to New York after sailing from Rotterdam on the SS Nieuw Amsterdam.
 Hooper returned to Stanford University in 1953 to complete her degree, majoring in German, graduating with summa cum laude honors in June 1955.
 In May 1956 Hooper was elected to membership of the Stanford chapter of Phi Beta Kappa.

 Civil rights activities

-Mary-Louise Hooper was committed to opposing racial injustice wherever she found it, saying: "the Freedom Struggle is one - Mississippi, South Africa."
+Mary-Louise Hooper was committed to opposing racial injustice wherever she found it, saying: "the Freedom Struggle is one – Mississippi, South Africa."
 Before 1955 Hooper was "involved in interracial work in California" with the Council for Civic Unity (CCU), "the premier interracial organization working against discrimination in San Francisco, [whose] aim was to end discrimination in housing, employment, health, recreation, and welfare"; the National Association for the Advancement of Colored People (NAACP), and the American Friends Service Committee (AFSC).